dvsander/mdb-snippets/notes.md

   - OS is consistent amongst all members
 - statement based: all statements recorded in oplog, synced and replayed across members
   - not bound by OS, machine level, work on all architectures
-  - transformed statements for idempotency e.g. $inc statements transformed to value statements
+  - transforms statements to idempotent ones e.g. $inc statements transformed to value statements

 Replica set can contain up to 50 members.
 Only 7 members can be voting.